the lubitel 166B

 can even find them new in their boxes at some camera shops if you

-are prepared to hunt around.
 'Twin-lens' means that the lens used for looking through and

 focusing is separate from the actual lens used to take the shot.
 The